aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/getfieldnames/_index.md

 ### Remarks

 Returns full merge field names including optional prefix.
-Does not eliminate duplicate field names.A new string[] array is created on every call.Includes "mustache" field names if [`UseNonMergeFields`](../usenonmergefields) is true.
+Does not eliminate duplicate field names.

+A new string[] array is created on every call.

+Includes "mustache" field names if [`UseNonMergeFields`](../usenonmergefields) is **true**.

 ### Examples